dapr/quickstarts/hello-kubernetes/README.md

 Successfully persisted state
 ```

-## Step 7 - Confirm Successful Persistence
+## Step 7 - Confirm successful persistence

-Hit the Node.js app's order endpoint to get the latest order.
-Grab the external IP address that we saved before and, append "/order" and perform a GET request against it (enter it into your browser, use Postman, or curl it!):
+Call the Node.js app's order endpoint to get the latest order.
+Grab the external IP address that you saved before and, append "/order" and perform a GET request against it (enter it into your browser, use Postman, or curl it!):

 ```
 curl $NODE_APP/order